williamlamjy/mTracker/docs/team/kvignesh122.md

 ### Enhancements
-- Improved user-friendliness and aesthetics of program by making list command to display only the 3 main parameters for all instruments in the watchlist.
-Implemented a separate View feature for user to take deeper look into any one of the stored financial instruments.
+- Improved user-friendliness and aesthetics of program by making list command to display only the 3 main parameters for all instruments.
+  Implemented a separate View feature instead for user to take deeper look into any one of the stored financial instruments.
 - Implemented abort feature in Add and Edit operations for user to exit the process of adding/editing an instrument prematurely.
 - Wrote extensive Junit tests for testing abort and addition of instrument features